vitwit/playbooks/README.md

 ansible-playbook main.yml  -i inventory.ini
 ```

-5. To view the explorer enter the explorer-load balancer ip.
-For the faucet enter explorer-load balancer ip:83
+5. To view the explorer, enter the explorer-load balancer IP.
+For the faucet, enter explorer-load balancer IP:83.
-### NOTE: Inorder to run the playbook more than once make sure to remove the fields in the inventory generated under:
+## NOTE: In order to run the playbook more than once, make sure to remove the fields in the inventory generated under:
 ### [validators] ,[fullnodes], [loadbalancer]